SafeRoboticsLab/ECE346/ROS_Core/src/Labs/Lab5/readme.md

-# Lab 5: Behavior Cloning
+# Lab 5: Imitation Learning
+**[Due 11:59PM Thursday, April 3]**
-In this lab, we will use a basic behavior cloning algorithm to train a model to drive the truck.
+In this lab, we will use a basic imitation learning (behavior cloning) algorithm to train a model to drive the truck.

 **Make sure that your repo is up-to-dated**